 Another sign of a tick infestation is if one of your pets or family members becomes ill and showing signs that they’ve contracted a tick-borne illness.
 Some of the symptoms that are commonly associated by a tick bite includ

 If any of these occur, see a doctor or vet right away and they may uncover a tick on your body.

 When ticks are in your yard, it’s usually a matter of time before they latch on and get themselves into your home and depending on the species, once they get indoors and start laying eggs, their population can get out of control very quickly.

-Our pest control experts are specially licensed and trained to inspect for and control tick infestations.
+Our Full Scope Pest control experts are specially licensed and trained to inspect for and control tick infestations.
 When hired for inspection, we take our time to do a detailed check of your yard and home perimeter to locate ticks and the conducive conditions that are attracting them to your yard.
 We also check to see where they are breeding and laying eggs to ensure that a new generation of ticks doesn’t continue the infestation.

 We will also examine your pet (if you have one) and your home to see where ticks could be since they enjoy hiding out in areas where there is warmth and moisture.
 Doing an inspection yourself often is not that effective because you may miss prime areas where they can be found.

 After an inspection we will then report to you the issue and its severity, what we can do to treat your home and yard and what you can do moving forward to reduce the likelihood of a tick reinfestation.

 For successful elimination and control of ticks in your home and yard, there are three areas that need to be focused on: your pet(s), your yard and your home.
 Often the tick problem will be first tackled by checking your pet, locating a tick on them, and then removing them either by using a tick spray that can be sprayed safely on the pet or by doing it the old-fashioned way and grabbing a pair of tweezers and pulling the tick carefully off.